sonulodha/Ansible/windows/managed-hosts-setup.md

 ConfigureRemotingForAnsible.ps1 Argument List

+    -EnableCredSSP
-    -EnableCredSSP ( Enables the CredSSP authentication protocol.)
+Enables the CredSSP authentication protocol.)

     -DisableBasicAuth
-    ( Disables Basic authentication.
-This option is recommended since Basic authentication is the least secure WinRM authentication method. )
+Disables Basic auth.
+This option is recommended since Basic auth is the least secure WinRM auth method.

     -CertValidityDays
-    ( Specifies the expiration of the self-signed SSL certificate created for HTTPS.
-The default validity is 1095 days (3 years).)
+Specifies the expiration of the self-signed SSL certs created for HTTPS.
+The default validity is 1095 days 3 years.

+    -ForceNewSSLCert
-    -ForceNewSSLCert (Forces the creation of a new SSL certificate.)
+Forces the creation of a new SSL certificate.

+    -SubjectName
-    -SubjectName (Specifies the CN (Common Name) of the SSL certificate.
-Defaults to the host name.)
+Specifies the CN (Common Name) of the SSL certificate.
+Defaults to the host name.

+    -SkipNetworkProfileCheck
-    -SkipNetworkProfileCheck ( Allows for enabling PS Remoting without checking the network profile.)
+Allows for enabling PS Remoting without checking the network profile.

+    -Verbose
-    -Verbose ( Enables verbose output.
-This option is useful for debugging.)
+Enables verbose output.
+This option is useful for debugging.